noneandundefined/noneandundefined/README.md

 <h3 align="center">full-stack programmer from Russia</h3>
 <img src="https://i.imghippo.com/files/gNPP9646ags.jpg" alt="" align="right" width="400" border="0">

-<p align="center">Artem is from Russia, an experienced full-stack developer specializing in creating high-quality software.
+<p align="left">Artem is from Russia, an experienced full-stack developer specializing in creating high-quality software.
 With in-depth knowledge of functional and reactive programming, he strives for excellence in every project.
 I develop complex applications in C#, TypeScript, Rust, and Go.
 These technologies allowed him to gain unique experience working with various platforms and frameworks.
 At the moment, Artyom is actively involved in the development of open-source projects, making a significant contribution to the development of the community.
 One of his key areas of activity is working on the library of Vision UI components.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=artymiik&label=Profile%20views&color=0e75b6&style=flat" alt="artymiik" /> </p>